docker-archive/classicswarm/docs/install-on-aws.md

 #####OPEN ITEMS _ REVISE AND MIGRATE OR REMOVE THE FOLLOWING SUBSECTIONS
 The following items are placeholders for topics that we might incorporate...

+### About Backends
+The etcd backend is just one of the discovery backends you can use.
+For more information, see the [https://docs.docker.com/swarm/discovery/](Discovery) topic.
+Here is a list of the alternative discovery syntax to use in the following commands.

+        token://<token>
+        consul://<ip>/<path>
+        etcd://<ip1>,<ip2>/<path>
+        file://path/to/file
+        zk://<ip1>,<ip2>/<path>
+        [nodes://]<ip1>,<ip2>

 ### Using TLS with Swarm

 Swarm supports TLS authentication between the Docker Client, Swarm, and the Docker nodes.
 Use the same CA-certificate to sign all of the Docker daemon certificates and client certificates.

-For
+One approach is to

 To enable TLS for both client and server, you can specify the same command line options as with Docker Engine: